Zamiell/stardew-valley/Min-Max_Guide.md

 - Meet Clint inside of the blacksmith.
 (When leaving the blacksmith, go to the right side.)
 - Check the garbage can next to JojaMart.
 - Meet Pam + Sam + Shane inside of JojaMart.
 (Even though Sam & Shane are working, it still counts as meeting them.)
-- Clear the weeds north-west of JojaMart.
+- Clear the weeds above/behind JojaMart.
 - Meet Abigail on the bridge.
 - Meet Maru.
-(She is walking south towards the bridge.
+(She is walking down towards the bridge.
 She reaches the trailer at 2:50 PM and arrives at the benches at 3:20 PM.)
 - Check the garbage can next to Lewis' house.
 - Meet Evelyn (at the flowers), Caroline + Jodi (at the square), and Vincent + Harvey (above Jodi's house).
 - Kill the weeds along the left side of the map by Harvey.